Forestmedia

 Picture

 The koala above was photographed in Mumbulla forest on the south coast.
-Despite a government report that confirmed a small healthy colony of around 50 koalas, ForestsNSW intends to log this forest in March 2010.
+Despite a government report that confirmed a small healthy colony of around 50 koalas, ForestsNSW logged this forest in March 2010.
 The one below is already gone, along with its critical habitat.

 Sustainable forest management?